-Private Placement Warrants (including the shares of Common Stock upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until [•], 2023 (30 days after the completion by JCIC of an initial business combination) and entitles the holders thereof to certain registration rights
+Placement Warrant entitled the holder to purchase one JCIC Class A Ordinary Share at \$11.50 per share.
+Pursuant to the terms of the Warrant Assumption Agreement, the Private Placement Warrants are now exercisable for shares of Common Stock, on the same terms and conditions and with the same exercise price.
+The Private Placement Warrants (including the shares of Common Stock upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until February 23, 2023 (30 days after the completion by JCIC of an initial business combination) and entitles the holders thereof to certain registration rights